mirfan899/sppas/Packager/doc/05_analyses/56_datafilter.md

 ## DataFilter

-`DataFilter` allows to select annotations: fix a set of filters to create new tiers with only the annotations you are interested in!
+`DataFilter` allows to select annotations: define a set of filters to create new tiers with only the annotations you are interested in!
 This system is based on the creation of 2 different types of filters: